israel-007/JBreeze/README.md

 > [!NOTE]
 > Important Notes:
-> * Primary Key is Optional: The second parameter, $primaryKey, is completely optional.
+> * Primary Key is Optional: The second parameter, `$primaryKey`, is completely optional.
 If you do not pass it, no auto-incrementing will occur, and the record will be inserted as you provide it.
 > * Primary Key Validation: If a primary key is provided, jbreeze will validate that the key exists in the dataset and that its values are integers.
 If this is not the case, an error will be thrown.

 ## Dot Notation